 Caramelized condensed milk is an heirloom favorite as a topping for desserts.

 It is made by boiling a sealed can of condensed milk for two to three hours.
 The can must be permitted to cool down completely before opening to avoid any danger of explosion and/or burn injuries.
 As enjoyable as this topping is, it is just too risky to do in the home kitchen.
 However, it is a fun treat if you are out camping and have an open fire.

 Eagle Brand Sweetened Condensed Milk offers several safe methods for making homemade caramel.

-Evaporated milk can stand high temperatures without curdling, making it a good choice used whole strength in recipes to add creaminess to thick sauces, puddings, and crockpot recipes.
-It's also good as a dipping liquid for breading meats, fish, and poultry.
-If need be, very cold whole evaporated milk can be whipped, but it will collapse quickly.
-Whip just prior to serving and don't expect to store any leftovers.
+Evaporated milk can stand high temperatures without curdling, making it a good choice in recipes for adding creaminess to thick sauces, puddings, and crockpot recipes.
+It's also good as a coating liquid for breading meats, fish, and poultry.
+If need be, very cold whole evaporated milk can be whipped, but it will collapse quickly—whip just prior to serving and don't expect to store any leftovers.

 The natural lactose sugar is concentrated in evaporated milk, so you may need to reduce the sugar when using it as a fresh milk substitute in recipes.
 To substitute evaporated milk for fresh milk, one cup of whole milk is equivalent to 1/2 cup evaporated milk plus 1/2 cup water.
 However, you should only substitute in cooking, not for drinking.
 The intense high heat process required to make evaporated milk, as well as processing it into tins, does not make for a palatable substitute for fresh milk to drink as a beverage on its own.
 It can be diluted to use on cereal in a pinch, however.
 Older generations often used evaporated or condensed milk as a creamer for coffee or tea.